 Consulting fees include amounts paid to Raul Diaz, a director of the Company, for geological consulting services.

-Professional fees include amounts paid to Malaspina Consultants Inc., a company owned by Robert McMorran, a former director of the Company, and in which the CFO, Carmen Amezquita Hernandez, is an associate.
+Professional fees include amounts paid to Malaspina Consultants Inc., a company in which the CFO, Carmen Amezquita Hernandez, is an associate.

 Salaries and benefits include amounts paid to Greg Crowe, President and Chief Executive Officer of the Company.